Jaymon/pout/README.md

 `print()` was too hard to read, `pprint` wasn't much better.
 I was also getting sick of typing: `print "var = ", var`.

-This tries to print out variables with their name, and for good measure, it also prints where the pout function was called from, so you can easily find it and delete it when you're done.
+This tries to print out variables with their name, and for good measure, it also prints where the `pout` function was called from so you can easily find it and delete it when you're done debugging.

 ## Methods